 Candidate No More Hitting The Job Boards.
 Instead, They Are Googling For Jobs

 If you don’t know already but Google For Job Search is already here.
 This means that candidates can now just google for the jobs.
 For example, candidates might search “Marketing Manager jobs near me” or “Financial Analyst jobs, 33rd street, New York”.
 They would get the list of jobs and the set of filters to narrow down the search results.

-Candidates no more required to visit Job boards to search for jobs.
+Candidates are no more required to visit Job boards to search for jobs.
 They can simply google it.
 Well, Google search may also show job postings from leading job boards.
 But don’t forget, you have to pay to post jobs on these job boards.

-If you can’t get jobs from your company listed on Google for job search results, you are definitely going to lose a lot of traffic coming your way.
+If you can’t get jobs from your company listed on Google for job search results, you are going to lose a lot of traffic coming your way.
 The way Google can find a list of job openings in your company is by visiting your company career page.
 There is no direct way of posting your jobs to Google.
 You should know more about how to post jobs on Google for job search.
 Or simply, let your modern recruitment software do it for you.